280 dorms in Copenhagen

 3. LIST YOUR HOUSING REQUIREMENTS

-and find a dorm that suits your requirements for bathroom facilities, kitchen, etc. Compare colleges.
+and find a dorm room that suits your requirements for bathroom facilities, kitchen, etc. Compare dormitories.

 4. GO EXPLORING